-N = 50, Data represented in parenthesis is the percentage of farmer respondents of respective categories during the survey
+N = 50, Data represented in parentheses is the percentage of farmer respondents of respective categories during the survey.

-advisory service delivery across the district.
+AdvisoryAdvisory service delivery across the district.
 It was also found that farmers preferred personal local communication channels to obtain information about agricultural techniques, followed by local agricultural input suppliers and university experts.

 Mixing of Chemicals

-The results on farmers' responses regarding mixing of chemicals across seven blocks in Udham Sigh Nagar district shows that a significant majority of 263 farmers (75.14%) engage in chemical mixing practices, while 87 farmers (24.86%) do not mix chemicals.
+The results on farmers' responses regarding mixing of chemicals across seven blocks in Udham Sigh Nagar district show that a significant majority of 263 farmers (75.14%) engage in chemical mixing practices, while 87 farmers (24.86%) do not mix chemicals.
 Regional analysis reveals that Gadarpur has the highest proportion of farmers mixing chemicals at 88%

 (44 farmers), followed closely by Kashipur at 82 per cent (41 farmers) and Rudrapur at 80 per cent (40 farmers), while Khatima shows the lowest adoption of chemical mixing at 62 per cent (31 farmers), followed by Sitarganj at 68 per cent (34 farmers) and Bajpur at 72 per cent (36 farmers).
 The overall pattern indicates widespread adoption of chemical mixing practices across the region, with three-quarters of farmers employing this approach, though notable regional variations suggest differing local agricultural practices, knowledge levels, or extension service influence in chemical application methods.
 Sachan et al. (2022) also found similar results that more than two-thirds of farmers (69.7%) mixed only needed pesticides, with a small percentage spreading them to other crops (15.8%) and disposing of them in the field (11.7%).
 Gene-editing tools, such as CRISPR/Cas9, have shown success in disrupting key genes of major pests like the fall armyworm, pointing toward future-ready pest control methods beyond conventional insecticides (Dodiya et al., 2025b).
 Pandiyan et al. (2023) reported that participants had an average of 19.6 years of farming experience, with women being mostly involved in pesticide mixing and other agricultural tasks other than spraying.

-Table 3: Frequently used Pesticide in Cucurbit crops in Kumaun region of Uttarakhand
+Table 3: Frequently used pesticides in Cucurbit crops in the Kumaun region of Uttarakhand